Aarthy-Ocha/Trado/README.md

 # Trado - Your trading assistant

-Trado is an intelligent chatbot designed for comprehensive stock market analysis, specifically tailored for the Indian market.
+Trado is an intelligent chatbot designed for stock market analysis, specifically tailored for the Indian market.
+It allows users to ask questions about specific stocks, market conditions, or investment strategies and receive accurate and relevant responses